More UK Punjabis 'seek alcohol support'

 "To overcome any fear of shame, it's important to look at alcohol misuse as a health condition and treat it with empathy and understanding rather than condemnation and judgement of the person or their family."

-'I wanted to help, but I was just a boy' (opens in Facebook Messenger)
+'I wanted to help, but I was just a boy'

+Jasvir changed his life to help others - read about his story here (opens in Facebook Messenger), or visit BBC Asian Network on Facebook and click "Send Message".

 Tina's name has been changed.

-Note: Correction: This story originally said a BBC survey had suggested 27% of UK Punjabis had a family member with a drinking problem.
-This has been amended to reflect the fact this figure relates only to British Sikhs.